River Island: Present day

+River Studios

+In 2022, River Island introduced a concept store format called River Studios, it revamped the stores along with adding artificial intelligence to them.
+By 2024, the concept became their main store format but the River Island name is used instead.

+River Studios remains as a fashion range under the name River Island Studios.

 Leadership

 River Island is privately owned by the Lewis Family through the Lewis Trust Group.
 Historically the business has been led by family members, including Bernard's sons Clive and Leonard Lewis and nephew Ben Lewis, who led the business for nine years up to 2019.
 The family remains closely involved in the business, as non-executive directors.

 At age 96, Bernard Lewis is also said to still work five days a week at River Island's HQ.

 Will Kernan took over from Ben Lewis as CEO in 2019.
 Formerly CEO of cycling retailer Wiggle for two years, and CEO of lifestyle retailer The White Company for five years, Kernan also spent 13 years at New Look, becoming chief operating officer in 2010.

 Observers praised the appointment as a "considered", "intelligent" choice, with commentary noting Kernan's appointment was likely to place greater focus on growing digital and international operations to help River Island compete with its high street rivals.

 In November 2022, it was announced that Kernan would leave his role as CEO in 2023.